NUTRITIONAL MICROSCOPY OR LIVE BLOOD ANALYSIS ONLINE COURSE

 Lesson 4 – Louis Pasteur Vs Antoine Béchamp and The Germ Theory of Disease Causation

 Traditional Western medicine teaches and practices the doctrines of French chemist Louis Pasteur (1822-1895).
 Pasteur’s main theory is known as the Germ Theory of Disease.
 It claims that fixed species of microbes from an external source invade the body and are the first cause of infectious disease.
 The concept of specific, unchanging types of bacteria causing specific diseases became officially accepted as the foundation of allopathic Western medicine and microbiology in late 19th-century Europe.
-Also called monomorphism (one form), it was adopted by America’s medical/industrial complex, which began to take shape near the turn of the century.
-These issues are discussed in detail with the work of Royal Raymond Rife, Biological Terrain Analysis, Virology, Immunology, and Fungi and Moulds, all placed in a historical context.

 Lesson 5 – The Father of Darkfield Microscopy: Prof. Enderlein